 Art therapy helps lower your perception of pain by diverting your attention away from what’s causing the pain.

-A retrospectivestudylooked at 195 patients who had been hospitalized and experienced acute pain associated with their treatment.
+A retrospective study looked at 195 patients who had been hospitalised and experienced acute pain associated with their treatment.

 The researchers found that participating in art therapy at their bedside for an average of 50 minutes affected their mood and perception of pain and anxiety.